juliadelightly/csd-360/README.md

-# csd-360
+# CSD 360 Interactive Development with JavaScript
-This repository will be used for hosting all assignments for CSD-360
+This repository will be used for hosting the assignments for CSD-360
+## Contributors
+* Professor Sue Sampson
+* Julia Delightly